Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/alter-ego-patron.md

 **Physical Resistance.** You gain resistance to Bludgeoning, Piercing, and Slashing damage.

-**Enhanced Spellcasting.** Your spellcasting ability modifier, spell attack modifier, and spell save DC are increased by 1.
+**Enhanced Spellcasting.** Your Charisma score is increased by 2 to a maximum of 22.

 **Magic Resistance.** You have advantage on saving throws against spells and magical abilities.